irongut/EDlib/docfx_project/namespaces/EDlib.INARA.md

 Note: The information returned will be determined by the Commander's privacy settings on INARA.

 ## CommunityGoalsService
 Gets details of ongoing and recently completed Community Goals from the INARA API.
 See INARA documentation for [getCommunityGoalsRecent](https://inara.cz/inara-api-docs/#event-37)).

+## IInaraService
+Interface for InaraService, a utility service used by other services to get data from INARA APIs.

+## InaraService
+Utility service used by other services to get data from INARA APIs.